Annual Corporate Governance Report

 Recommendation 9.1 | |||

-1. Audit Committee has a robust process for approving and recommending the appointment, reappointment, removal, and fees of the external auditors. | Compliant | Please see the Terms of Reference. | |
+1. Audit Committee has a robust process for approving and recommending the appointment, reappointment, removal, and fees of the external auditors. | Compliant | Link: Audit Committee TOR | |

-2. The appointment, reappointment, removal, and fees of the external auditor is recommended by the Audit Committee, approved by the Board and ratified by the shareholders. | Compliant | Please see minutes of the meeting for the year 2020. | |
+2. The appointment, reappointment, removal, and fees of the external auditor is recommended by the Audit Committee, approved by the Board and ratified by the shareholders. | Compliant | ||

 3. For removal of the external auditor, the reasons for removal or change are disclosed to the regulators and the public through the company website and required disclosures. | Compliant | This did not happen yet in Generali.
-However, if this happens, Generali will try to abide by the recommendation in IC CL.
-No. 2020-71 and disclose to the regulatory bodies and the public through the company website and required disclosures. . | |
+However, if this happens, Generali will to abide by the recommendation in IC CL.
+No. 2020-71 and disclose to the regulatory bodies and the public through the company website and required disclosures. | |

 Recommendation 9.2 | |||